dw218192/PTStudio/README.md

     - [ ] emissive material should be considered as a light source in editor renderer
     - [ ] lights should be considered in vulkan ray tracer
     - [ ] fix sphere primitive uv bug
-    - [ ] reflection system improvements
+    - [x] reflection system improvements
         - [x] support for single inheritance
-        - [ ] support for reference and pointer members
+        - [x] support for pointer members; reference not supported, reference members are bad anyways
 - Medium Priority
     - [ ] implement undo/redo system
     - [ ] fix GLTexture::save() bug